chuangcaleb/obsidian-caleb-public/What’s Next After Atomic-Utility CSS.md

 ## My Atomic-Utility Experiences & Problems

+I recently recreated my personal website as a version 2.
+I had learnt a lot more since version 1, and one major area that I wanted to step up in was in **CSS Methodology**.

 My first-ever Jekyll website used Bootstrap.
 Yucky bloated component classnames that I had to overwrite every time.
 V1 was gladly immersed in Tailwind.
 But I soon realised I didn't like the DX of working with atomic styles in `class`, either.

 I reached for [Inline fold - VS Code Extension](https://marketplace.visualstudio.com/items?itemName=moalamri.inline-fold) to collapse away the mess.
 But for very long `class`es with many declarations, it doesn't/can't/shouldn't collapse the number of lines, so we're left with an XML tag with multiple empty lines in the editor.